musabbozkurt/api-gateway-service/README.md

     * openai-service repo migration is completed
     * Spring Cloud Eureka Server and Client integrations are completed with service-registry repo
     * KubernetesDeploymentGuide.md is added
+    * Spring Config Server integration is completed with git version control
    ```

 ---